Skip to content

 default_service: backend

-• They must be accessible at a public url
+• They must be reachable at a stable public URL.

-• Their environment variables must be configured to point to your linkup domain
+• Their environment variables must point to your Linkup domain (not localhost).

-• For requests from the remote service to be correctly routed to linkup sessions, they must be able to propagate trace contexts through requests made from the service.
-The easiest way to acheive this is to use an OpenTelemetry client library to instrument your http client.
-Here is an example for javascript.
+• For requests from the remote service to be correctly attributed to a Linkup session, the service must propagate the W3C trace context headers through its outbound HTTP calls.
+The easiest way to achieve this is to use an OpenTelemetry HTTP instrumentation library.
+Here is an example for Node.js.